hayes/pothos/docs/guide/writing-plugins.md

 4. [`classes.ts`](https://github.com/hayes/giraphql/blob/main/packages/core/src/types/global/classes.ts)

-   Contains interfaces that describe the classes used by GiraphQL, include `SchemaBuilder` and the
+   Contains interfaces that describe the classes used by Pothos, include `SchemaBuilder` and the

    various field builder classes.

-Once you have identified a type you wish to extend, copy it into the `GiraphQLSchemaTypes` namespace in your `global-types.ts`, but remove all the existing properties.
-You will need to keep all the Generics used by the interface, and should import the types used in generics from `@giraphql/core`.
+Once you have identified a type you wish to extend, copy it into the `PothosSchemaTypes` namespace in your `global-types.ts`, but remove all the existing properties.
+You will need to keep all the Generics used by the interface, and should import the types used in generics from `@pothos/core`.
 You can now add any new properties to the interface that your plugin needs.
 Making new properties optional \(`newProp?: TypeOfProp`\) is recommended for most use cases.